Warrick Ball

 CV

-2023 — Research Software Engineer, University of Birmingham, Advanced Research Computing
+2023 — Senior Research Software Engineer, University of Birmingham, Advanced Research Computing

 2017 — 2022Postdoc, University of Birmingham, School of Physics and Astronomy